gskielian/Web-Development-Resources/README.md

 I use this repository for compiling lists of free-and-open-source resources for my webdesign students.

-Below are some great templates/starting-points for web-design.
+Below are some great templates/starting-points to _bootstrap_ your own site.